Sandford L. Frey

-Sandford L. Frey (“Sandy”) is a Partner with Leech Tishman in the firm’s Bankruptcy and Creditors’ Rights Practice Group.
-Based in Leech Tishman’s Pasadena office, Sandy focuses his practice on bankruptcy-related legal matters including out-of-court workouts, Chapter 11 reorganizations, bankruptcy, insolvency and lending, real estate, general corporate and transactional matters and wine law.
+Sandford L. Frey (“Sandy”) is a Partner with Leech Tishman and Co-Chair of the Business Restructuring & Insolvency Practice Group, where he co-leads the Practice Group, including the Bankruptcy Chapter 11 Debtor and Bankruptcy Chapter 11 Subchapter V Debtor Groups.
+Based in the Los Angeles office, Sandy has experience with out-of-court workouts, Chapter 11 reorganizations, bankruptcy, insolvency and lending, real estate, general corporate and transactional matters and wine law.

 Sandy frequently represents purchasers of assets in Chapter 11.
-He recently represented a well-known mortgage lender in its efforts to negotiate and confirm a consensual orderly liquidation plan, which was highly successful and has already resulted in very significant distribution to unsecured creditors.
-Sandy also recently confirmed a plan of reorganization for a number of car wash Chapter 11 cases filed in both the Central and Eastern Districts of California.
+He represented a well-known mortgage lender in its efforts to negotiate and confirm a consensual orderly liquidation plan, which was highly successful and resulted in very significant distribution to unsecured creditors.
+Sandy also confirmed a plan of reorganization for several car washes filed in both the Central and Eastern Districts of California.

 Sandy and his partner were lead Creditors’ Committee counsel in a Chapter 11 case of a private equity and asset management firm based in Los Angeles, California.
 The matter was related to a real estate investment with $650 million in unsecured debt.

-Sandy is Vice President and Legal Advisor to Vinomatica.
-In addition, Sandy currently serves on the Executive Board of the North American Sommelier Association and serves as the organization’s legal advisor.
+Sandy is proud to have recently been elected to the board of the Pasadena Symphony and POPs and excited to participate in such a world class and worthy organization.
+In addition, Sandy previously served on the Executive Board of the North American Sommelier Association.
 Sandy also has a number of wine certifications, including a Certified Sommelier (WSA/NASA); Certified Specialist of Italian Wine (AIS/NASA); Certified Specialist of American Wine (NASA); Certified Specialist of Wine (CSW) — Society of Wine Educators; and Master of Sangiovese (NASA).
 Sandy completed and successfully passed the Wine Education and Management program at UCLA.
-He is now a frequent guest lecturer on a number of wine topics, particularly for Piemonte, Italy.
+He was a frequent guest lecturer on a number of wine topics, particularly for Piemonte, Italy.

-Prior to joining Leech Tishman, Sandy was a Partner at Creim Macias Koenig & Frey LLP, a Los Angeles-based law firm focused on business bankruptcy, business commercial transactions, and litigation.
+Prior to joining Leech Tishman, Sandy was a Partner at Robinson Diamant Brill & Klausner, a Los Angeles-based law firm focused on business bankruptcy, business commercial transactions, and litigation, as well as several other prominent firms.
 Sandy served as Judicial Clerk to the Hon.
 James R. Dooley, U.S. Bankruptcy Court, Central District of California.

 J.D., University of West Los Angeles School of Law